Escape (The Piña Colada Song): Background and writing

 Holmes said in 2019 that he still does not drink piña coladas.

 Reception and legacy

 The song shot up through the US charts, becoming the country's last number-one Billboard Hot 100 hit of 1979 and of the 1970s.
 "Escape" was knocked out of the top spot but returned to number one on the Billboard Hot 100 chart during the second week of 1980, having been displaced for a week by KC and the Sunshine Band's "Please Don't Go".
-It was the first pop song to ascend to #1 on the Billboard pop chart in two different decades.
-The song was the US's 11th-best-selling single of 1980 on the Billboard Hot 100.
+It is the first pop song to ascend to No. 1 on the Billboard pop chart in two different decades.
+The song was the 11th best-selling single of 1980 on the U.S. Billboard Hot 100.

+In a 2016 episode of the TV show Better Call Saul, the show's protagonist, Jimmy McGill (a.k.a.
+Saul Goodman), while filming an ad for his fledgling legal practice, claims he is making a documentary about Rupert Holmes and sings part of "Escape".

+The Goldbergs' "The Piña Colada Episode" in 2019 is based on an incident that Adam F. Goldberg said really happened to his family.
+Goldberg said his family had to listen to "Escape" over and over when a cassette tape got stuck in the car's tape deck.